7 Geospatial Data Visualization

 import geopandas as gpd

-# Create a map centered around the data
+# Create a Folium map centered roughly around the points

 3D Visualizations